LightNetDev/minimal-template/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).

-> Feel free to reuse, adapt, or remove the license for derivative projects created using this template.
+This template is licensed under the [MIT License](LICENSE).
+Feel free to reuse, adapt, or remove the license for derivative projects created using this template.